holoviz/panel/doc/how_to/custom_components/index.md

 ## ESM Components

 Build custom components in Javascript using so called ESM components, which allow you to write components that automatically sync parameter state between Python and JS.
-ESM components can be written in pure JS, using React or using the AnyWidget specification.
+ESM components can be written in pure JavaScript, using [React](https://react.dev/) or using the [AnyWidget](https://anywidget.dev/) specification.

+ESM Components is our 2nd generation api for custom components while `ReactiveHTML` is our 1st generation.
+We recommend using ESM Components over `ReactiveHTML`.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2

 :::{grid-item-card} {octicon}`tools;2.5em;sd-mr-1 sd-animate-grow50` Compile and Bundle ESM Components
 :link: esm/build